How does Sojourn8 allocate usage between owners?

 A common reason why many people don’t buy a second home outright is because they don’t think they’ll use it enough.
 Most second homes which are not rented out are empty for up to 10 months every year.

-The online reservation system we then put in place is different for each property and each owner will have a set of bespoke guidelines within the ownership document which sets out when they can use their property and the system for them to reserve.
+The online reservation system we then put in place is different for each property and each owner will have unique guidelines within the ownership document which sets out when they can use their property and the process for them to reserve.

 Featured articles